 VAT special scheme to expand

 The VAT special scheme Mini One Stop Shop will be expanded into the One Stop Shop scheme.
 The One Stop Shop scheme will be adopted on 1 July 2021.
-The scheme was originally intended to be introduced on 1 January 2021, but the European Commission has decided to postpone the application of the new legislation by 6 months

 The current VAT special scheme only covers sales of telecommunications, broadcasting and electronic services to consumers within the EU.
 The new scheme will cover all services sold to consumers within the EU as well as distance sales of products within the EU.